Home » Crafts » Packing Tape Image Transfer Stickers

-So, there's really no excuse why you can't get creative and make your own packing tape images.
+So, there’s really no excuse for you not to get creative and make your own packing tape images.

 What can you use your packing tape stickers for?

 The ideas are endless.
-Think about any special occasion that you may want to use a clear sticker.
+Consider any special occasion where you might want to use a clear sticker.
 Make your own DIY gift tags, label storage boxes, or pantry labels.
 Do you do scrapbooking?
 Craft Projects?
-Okay, now that I have piqued your interest, let's see how easy it is to make your own images into clear stickers.
+Now that I have piqued your interest, let’s see how easy it is to turn your own images into clear stickers.

 The materials list is pretty short:

-- Some sort of burnishing tool, even a credit card or wooden spoon will do.
+5. A burnishing tool, such as a credit card or wooden spoon, will suffice.

 Be sure to check out my tutorial on how to do an image transfer on furniture and painted bottles.